I’ve been building DIY solar projects for months now. During that time, I’ve read 5 bestselling books on solar power.

 That is Toll’s magic trick in DIY Solar Power.
 He takes a subject with no shortage of dry technical material and turns it into something exciting.

-He has a knack for getting you eager to go out and build.
+He has a knack for getting you eager to go out and set up your first solar panel system.
 At times it was even difficult for me to keep reading, which may be the best compliment I can give a DIY book.

 I think that partly comes from how the book is organized.
 After covering the basics, Toll discusses how to design and build solar projects.
 He starts with small-scale ones and slowly adds complexity.